 - All required/mandatory elements are included.
 Optional elements do not necessarily need to be included in the EDI event.

-- The validation process can check each data elements for minimum and maximum length.
+- The validation process can check each data element for minimum and maximum length.

 - Ensuring that a group of segments can’t be repeated more times than specified.